-Name: Degree O Degree Objective: MA or Ph.D.
+Name: Degree C bjective: MA or Ph.I Э.

 B.A. from: Major: Date:

 M.A. from: Major: Date:

 Deficiency Area Completion Equivalent Term Completed Qtr.
 Units Grade

-One course in human Completion Equivalent Completed Offics Orace
+One course in human geography

-geography

-One course in physical
+One course in physical geography

-geography One course in geographic methods
+One course in geographic methods

-Elective Geography Course 1

-Elective Geography Course 2
+Elective Geography Course 1 Elective Geography Course 2

-Elective Geography Course 3
+Elective Geography Course 3 Total:

 M.A.
-Student's Major Professor Total:
+Student's Major Professor

-1. GGG Faculty Name Faculty Signature Date
+1 GGG Faculty Name F Faculty Signature Date

 Ph.D.
-Student's Guidance Comm distant originations 200
+Student's Guidance Commit tee:

 1

 2

-3. GGG Faculty Name Facult y Signature Date
+3 GGG Faculty Name Facult y Signature Date

+Approval by Graduate Group Adviser Date

-p Adviser Date ease indicate changes below are eparation agreements. nd attach previous unde ergraduate
+ase indicate changes below ar paration agreements. nd attach previous under rgraduate

-Comments.
+Comments:

 Students without prior degrees in geography should expect to be required to complete additional courses or readings, beyond the above requirements, to overcome deficiencies in geographic theory and methods.
 These Deficiencies should be determined within the first year of the program by the Graduate Adviser, in consultation with the student and another GGG faculty member, usually the Chair of the student's thesis or examination committee.
-Generally, a student with an undergraduate degree in a closely-allied field can expect to complete the rough equivalent of a minor in geography, consisting of one course each in human geography, physical geography, and geographic methods,
+Generally, a student with an undergraduate degree in a closely-allied field can expect to complete the rough equivalent of a minor in geography, consisting of one course each in human geography, physical geography, and geographic methods, plus an additional 9 units of geographic coursework.
+For Ph.D. students, the student's guidance committee must certify definition of this requirement.